ArekKrak/m24-reddit-client/README.md

         - Title, subreddit, author
         - Upvotes and comment count
         - **Comments rendered as Markdown** (via `react-markdown`)
-    - Overlay backdrop prevents interaction with the page underneath.
+    - Overlay backdrop prevents interaction with the page underneath. `Esc` and **Close** button dismiss the modal.
 - **Error handling & fallback data**
     - If `api.reddit.com` responds with a **403** or returns HTML instead of JSON, the app:
         - Surfaces a red error banner at the top (“Couldn’t load fresh data from Reddit…”)